-Effective Date: The credit is effective for taxable years beginning after December 31, 1978; carryforward applies for tax years beginning after December 31, 1993
+Effective Date: The credit is effective for taxable years beginning after December 31, 1978; carryforward applies for tax years beginning after

+December 31, 1993

 Description: Prior to tax year 1994, S corporation shareholders could claim a credit equal to their prorata share of the special additional mortgage recording tax paid by the corporation pursuant to Section 253(1-a) of Article 11 of the New York Tax Law.
-The amount of any credit which exceeded tax liability could be carried forward and used in subsequent years.
 Beginning after 1993, the credit is available only to the S corporation, not at the shareholder level.
 However, shareholders may claim credits earned, but not used, before tax year 1994.